 Virtual Private Networks (VPNs) are very handy tools that let you secure all data being transmitted from your devices.
 They make use of secure communication protocols and high levels of encryption to ensure that anything you send or receive is confidential.

-Many VPNs today also include other features which bolster their capabilities.
-For example, ExpressVPN, one of the most recognized names in the VPN business, includes a Network Lock switch, private encrypted DNS servers, ad blocker, and more.
+ExpressVPN– One of the most recognized names in the VPN business, includes a Network Lock switch, private encrypted DNS servers, ad blocker, and more.

 Using a VPN not just secures devices in the office, but on the moves as well.
 This means that so long as your employees and yourself are using a VPN you can safely work from any location around the world.